First-order, deBruijn Index Based Interpreter

 -- t1 = llam $ llam $ s z <^> z <^> z

-contains a Haskell function.
-Although the syntax uses deBruijn notation, linear functions are being represented by Haskell functions; so the llam
+main = putStrLn "ok"Note that the return type of llam contains a Haskell function.
+Although the syntax uses deBruijn notation, linear functions are being represented by Haskell functions; so the llam method of any instance of Linear will have to create a Haskell function.

-Another interesting observation about the code above is that Haskell's type checker is enforcing linearity for us; as of yet, there is no instance for the class Linear
+Another interesting observation about the code above is that Haskell's type checker is enforcing linearity for us; as of yet, there is no instance for the class Linear.

-In order to have an instance for Linear
+In order to have an instance for Linear which lets us

 evaluate LLC expressions, we need a suitable type, call it

-, to concretely represent our LLC terms.
+R, to concretely represent our LLC terms.
 Since the language uses deBruijn indices, we will need to have an

 explicit representation of the linear context around at runtime.